-Data Networks and Search Results
+Search Results

-DarkOwl Vision data collection is automated and continuous 24/7/365, collecting content from millions of websites daily in 47 languages.
-Currently, our collection includes Tor, I2P, Zeronet darknets; encrypted chat servers, channels, and groups; certain deep web sites with transitory information, such as paste sites, forums, and FTP content; as well as high-interest closed access surface web sites.
+DarkOwl Vision collection activities are automated and continuous 24/7/365, collecting content from millions of websites daily in 52 languages.
+Currently, our collection includes Tor, I2P, Zeronet darknets; encrypted chat servers, channels, and groups; certain deep web sites with transitory information, such as paste sites, forums, and FTP content; as well as high-interest closed access surface websites.
 Collectively, we refer to this as DARKINT[TM], or darknet intelligence.